dappforce/subsocial-docs/docs/lightpaper/architecture/RolesAndPermissions.md

 - Only the owner (you) can create posts (tweets).
 - Disable editing of posts and comments.
-- Disable downvotes (Twitter only have upvotes/likes).
+- Disable downvotes (Twitter only has upvotes/likes).

 Roles and permissions enable a space to be flexible and personal, and allow you to define granular access control.
 This helps with the management of your space when it represents a group of people such as a community, organization, or team.